Getting Married In Mexico - Mexican Wedding Guide

 - Marriage application forms for the local registry office.

 Mexico consists of 32 federal entities.
 The 31 states have their own constitution and congress, while the federal district of Mexico City has less autonomy, with a local congress and government.
 The states are free to govern themselves, provided they do not contradict Mexico’s national constitution.
 Several of the states have existed in largely the same form since the Treaty of Córdoba confirmed Mexico’s independence in 1821.
-The last to gain admission to the federation were Quintana Roo and Baja California Sur in 1974.
+The last to gain admission to the federation was Quintana Roo and Baja California Sur in 1974.